 Anomaly detection modules

-Machine Learning Studio provides the following modules that you can use to create an anomaly detection model.
+Machine Learning Studio (classic) provides the following modules that you can use to create an anomaly detection model.
 Just drag the module into your experiment to begin working with the model.

 After setting model parameters, you must train the model by using a labeled data set and the Train Anomaly Detection Model training module.
 The result is a trained model that you can use to test new data.
 To do this, use the all-purpose Score Model module.